+Welcome to a new, innovative method for assessing language comprehension through a playful digital game.
 The Coloring Book method has the goal of assessing language comprehension, mainly of young children (aged 4 to 7).
-It can test both syntax and lexicon, in children with and without language acquisition problems.
+It can be used to test both syntax and lexicon, in children with and without language acquisition problems.
 Furthermore, it can be used for both monolingual and multilingual children.
 Previous research has shown it is an ecologically valid method, and children who participated in these studies have indicated that they found it fun to work with.

 The Coloring Book method has emerged

 from the need for an ecologically valid method

 to test implicit linguistic knowledge